Site icon Texas Travel Talk

 1. Parking is free

-2. You can bring food and drinks inside in a soft-side cooler (no glass).
+2. You can bring food and drinks inside in a soft-sided cooler (no glass).

 4. Camping is allowed.

-5. The Speedway Club is beautiful, with an upscale restaurant.
+5. The Speedway Club is a beautiful venue, featuring an upscale restaurant.

-6. Go early, as it gets very busy during races.
+6. Arrive early, as the venue tends to fill up quickly during races.
 Some roads are blocked off.

 Events At the Texas Motor Speedway:

-As you plan your travels to the Texas Motor Speedway, you may be interested in knowing about the best hotel resorts in Texas if your travels take you to other places in the state!
+As you plan your travels to the Texas Motor Speedway, you may be interested in learning about the best hotel resorts in Texas, should your travels take you to other parts of the state.

 PIN IT!